In this article, we’ll discuss the deja vu experience and try to figure out what causes deja vu.

 This suggests that deja vu has something to do with memory recall, otherwise this cognitive function (memory recall) wouldn’t be activated in the first place.

-Now with these two variables at hand (location and memory recall), we can arrive at a theory as to what triggers deja vu…
+Now with these two variables at hand (location and memory recall), we can arrive at an explanation as to what triggers deja vu…

 Deja vu is triggered when a new situation unconsciously triggers the memory of a past similar situation but we fail to consciously recall the precise memory of the latter.